-Table 4 5 -Simplified Example of Comm odity-Flow Calculation 1 able + .5 - -Simplified or comm ounty-110 w Calculation
+Table 4.5-Simplified Example of Commodity-Flow Calculation

 Retail control method

 The retail control method uses retail sales data, compiled by the Census Bureau, to estimate annual, quarterly, and monthly consumer spending on most consumer goods in nonbenchmark years.
 In these years, the estimate of total personal consumption expenditures (PCE) on most goods is derived by extrapolation from the benchmark year using a retail control total of sales by most kinds of business from the Census Bureau's monthly and annual surveys.